rarible/protocol/docs/ethereum/metadata/ethereum-metadata.md

 # Ethereum Metadata

-Providing Assets Metadata allows applications to extract data for digital assets and display them in the application.
+Providing Assets Metadata allows applications to extract data for digital assets and display them in an application.

 URIs usually represent digital assets in a smart contract.
 Metadata allows assets to have additional properties, such as name, description, and image.